benmaier/epipack/README.md

   Simulate your model on any (un-/)directed, (un-/)weighted static network, or in a well-mixed system.

+Additionally, epipack provides a visualization framework to animate stochastic simulations on networks, lattices,  or well-mixed systems.

 Check out the [Example](#examples) section for some demos.

 ## Install